-- Staff to focus on national curriculum key objectives and use the White Rose small steps to inform and support them with planning. - The White Rose Maths scheme overview will be completed in the recommended order and will be used as a long term plan.
+- Staff to focus on national curriculum key objectives and use the White Rose small steps to inform and support them with planning. - The White Rose Maths scheme overview will be completed in the recommended order as suggested by the trust's maths subject development lead and will be used as a long term plan.
 Any changes to the order (due to loss of coverage in prior years) must be discussed with the maths lead.
 Coverage will be planned and added to the year group curriculum map. - Questions to assess, support and challenge ALL learners must be pre-empted from teachers as they put the lesson delivery together.
-Some of these mastery style open questions should be visible as part of the pupil challenges. - Fluency and number sense to be planned in daily according to areas of misconceptions highlighted from the lessons and also arithmetic and mental tests.
-This will be done through fluent in five in years 1-6. - Teachers need to be clear about differentiation and what is expected from pupils: how SL will be supported and learning scaffolded for them to achieve the objective; challenges for EL to suit the area of maths being studied with further challenge questions or aids available to ensure all experience a productive struggle throughout lessons. - Teachers should aim to include questions to assess the national curriculum objectives wherever possible to demonstrate a pupils understanding of meeting what is expected of them. - Pupils may complete diagnostic questions and be regrouped according to their understanding to ensure they are attempting a suitable challenge.
-These groups should be fluid according to the answers and explanations given, not on the presumption that an above expected child will automatically know the answer and a struggling learner won't.
-This will vary depending on topic. - Arithmetic tests (and mental maths tests) to be alternated weekly to support the learning of quick recall mathematical skills.
+Some of these mastery style open questions should be visible as part of the pupil challenges. - Fluency and number sense to be planned in daily according to areas of misconceptions highlighted from the lessons and arithmetic tests.
+This will be done through fluent in five in years 1-6 along with other number sense activities as provided by subject lead. - Pupils to complete topic tests at the start and end of a topic to show learning progression and inform teachers if any further teaching may be required. - Problems of the day to be delivered intermittent throughout the week.
+These can be based on the topic being studied or wider topic areas to recap or 'drip feed' new learning. - Teachers need to be clear about differentiation and what is expected from pupils: how SL will be supported and learning scaffolded for them to achieve the objective; challenges for EL to suit the area of maths being studied with further challenge questions or aids available to ensure all experience a productive struggle throughout lessons. - Teachers should aim to include questions to assess the national curriculum objectives wherever possible to demonstrate a pupils understanding of meeting what is expected of them. - Pupils may complete diagnostic questions and be regrouped according to their understanding to ensure they are attempting a suitable challenge.
+These groups should be fluid according to the answers and explanations given, not

+- on the presumption that an above expected child will automatically know the answer and a struggling learner won't.
+This will vary depending on topic. - Arithmetic tests to be alternated weekly to support the learning of quick recall mathematical skills.
 Resources to support this will be provided by Maths Lead.
 Scores to be recorded to allow teachers and maths lead to monitor progress.